rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 I knew I had to start in Mexico, but planned on routing through LAX on the return so I could just get off the plane and skip the remaining segments.
-I also wanted to use this award as an opportunity to sample new Star Alliance business class products I have never flown, so specifically looked for those routes.
+I also wanted to use this award as an opportunity to sample new Star Alliance business class products I had never flown, so specifically looked for interesting routes.

 After a lot of research using United.com for award availability, I eventually found and ticketed this award - **23,952 miles around-the-world in business